The very best places to eat in Onehunga.

-Often our readers like to *kindly* remind us that there are happening food scenes outside of Ponsonby Road.
+Often our readers like to *kindly* remind us that there are happening food scenes outside of Ponsonby Road to truely find the best of Auckland.
 So here you have it, we’ve ventured no less than 16KM’s!!! (from Ponsonby Road) to discover what’s happening in this little port suburb.

 Got a hankering for authentic Vietnamese?
 Auckland is littered with delicious flavours of Southeast Asia, so the key is knowing where to lay your chopsticks.
-Inconspicuously tucked away is Chi Chi Kitchen, going above and beyond the traditional Auckland standard for cultural dining.
-This joint has all the classics we know and love; summer rolls, Bahn Mi, and Bun Cha’s are all represented here.
+Inconspicuously tucked away is Chi Chi Kitchen, going above and beyond the traditional New Zealand standard for cultural dining.
+Housing some of the best of Auckland's Vietnamese cuisine, I highly suggest heading down to this joint, where all the classics we know and love; summer rolls, Bahn Mi, and Bun Cha’s are all represented.

 1c Rawhiti Road